Earn While You Learn

 • MRI Technologist

-Next Program Entry Opportunity: May 2025
+Next Program Entry Opportunity: January 2026

 Opportunity:

-As an MRI Trainee, all tuition expenses are paid by the organization.
+We have capacity to train 2-4 people per year as an MRI Trainee, all tuition expenses are paid by the organization.
 Also, earn a salary while supporting our team in MRI and learning the necessary skills to become a registered MRI technologist at UVA Health

 Program Details: